Data-Efficient RLVR via Off-Policy Influence Guidance: Experiments

 \subsection{Main Results}

 As shown in Table \ref{tab:main_result}, CROPI consistently outperforms both full-data training and all baselines across different model scales in targeted tasks, demonstrating superior sample and step efficiency.
 The improvements are particularly pronounced in the early stages of training.
 For the 1.5B model, CROPI achieves a remarkable $\bm{2.66\times}$ \textbf{step-level speedup} compared to training on the full dataset on targeted tasks, as illustrated in Figure \ref{fig:1.5b_curve}.
-This acceleration is achieved while using only 10\% of the training data in each phase.
+Here, using only 10\% of the training data in each phase means that at every phase we re-score the full training pool with the current policy, select the top 10\% prompts, and run GRPO only on that refreshed subset.
 In contrast, while other data selection baselines show some initial gains, their performance plateaus quickly because they rely on a static estimation of data utility and fail to adapt to the evolving policy.
 Meanwhile, CROPI also exhibits strong generalization capabilities.
 We observe significant performance gains on "Untargeted" benchmarks---those not used for creating the validation set---indicating that the data selected by CROPI benefits the model's overall reasoning ability, not just performance on the targeted tasks.
+Additional analyses in Appendix \ref{sec:appendix_convergence} and Appendix \ref{sec:appendix_random_baseline} further show that CROPI reaches its best smoothed accuracy earlier than standard GRPO and that replacing influence-based selection with random phase-wise selection leads to a clear performance drop.

-As can be seen on Table \ref{tab:runtime}, due to the requirement to compute gradients over the entire dataset (after filtering out samples that are completely correct or incorrect), the data selection time for CROPI remains non-negligible without rollouts.
+As can be seen in Table \ref{tab:runtime}, due to the requirement to compute gradients over the entire dataset (after filtering out samples that are completely correct or incorrect), the data selection time for CROPI remains non-negligible even without new rollouts.
 However, even after accounting for the selection time, the slowdown factor is only about 0.81x, and CROPI still achieves a 2.16x speedup overall.
 Moreover, there remains significant room for optimization in our gradient computation process, such as selecting partial subsets, accelerating parallelization, or training a proxy scorer.
 Thus, the time speedup of CROPI could be further improved, highlighting its considerable potential.
+For the 1.5B model, a direct wall-clock analysis shows that CROPI reaches 70\% targeted accuracy with a 2.17x speedup over standard GRPO; we report the corresponding convergence and fixed-time comparisons in Appendix \ref{sec:appendix_convergence}.